(Angiogram-Abdominal, Arteriogram-Abdominal, Celiac and Mesenteric Arteriography, Abdominal Arteriography, Abdominal Angiography)

 You should notify the radiologist if you experience any breathing difficulties, sweating, numbness, or heart palpitations.

-After the contrast dye is injected, a series of X-rays will be taken.
-The first series of X-rays shows the arteries, and the second series shows capillary and venous blood flow.
+After the contrast is injected, a series of X-rays will be taken.

-Depending on the study being performed, there may be one or more additional injections of contrast dye.
+Depending on the study being performed, there may be one or more additional injections of contrast.

 Once sufficient information has been obtained, the catheter will be removed and pressure will be applied over the area to keep the artery from bleeding.